Luis Arraez Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.52 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Cardinals' 4.51 team ERA ranks 23rd across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 90 home runs (one per game), the least in the league.
+- Cardinals pitchers combine to give up the fewest home runs in baseball (92 total, one per game).

-- Mikolas makes the start for the Cardinals, his 21st of the season.
-He is 5-5 with a 4.12 ERA and 80 strikeouts in 115 2/3 innings pitched.
+- The Cardinals will send Montgomery (6-7) to the mound to make his 19th start of the season.
+He is 6-7 with a 3.23 ERA and 96 strikeouts through 103 2/3 innings pitched.

-- His most recent appearance was on Saturday against the Washington Nationals, when the right-hander went three scoreless innings without giving up a hit.
+- His last appearance was on Saturday, July 8 against the Chicago White Sox, when the lefty threw 4 1/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.